History Presentation

 History of South Tacoma

-Asia Pacific Cultural Center 4851 South Tacoma Way, Tacoma, WA, United StatesThis area was known as Edison to honor Thomas Edison, a friend of the railroad owner, before transitioning to the name South Tacoma.
+Hosted by South Tacoma Neighborhood Council 4851 South Tacoma Way, Tacoma, United StatesThis area was known as Edison to honor Thomas Edison, a friend of the railroad owner, before transitioning to the name South Tacoma.
 The Northern Pacific Railway moved its railway shops from downtown Tacoma to the prairie land which is now known as South Tacoma.
 Soon South Tacoma became a bustling route for early auto…

 -